gmccreight/mdpg/README.md

 This can't be overstated.
 Nobody's paying me to work on this, so it had better be gosh-darn fun!

-## Consumable from multiple clients

-Readily consumable via command line and HTTP, as well as with a browser.

 ## Easily installable

 I'm going to try to get all of this done with Ruby 2 core and Sinatra.
 We'll